save-snowden/Vulnerabilities/README.md

 # Vulnerabilities

-These things may be usefull for  Cyber Src.
+These things may be usefull for  Cyber Sec.
 Students